mintware-de/catalyst_builder/README.md

       catalyst_builder|buildServiceProvider:
         options:
           providerClassName: 'DefaultServiceProvider' # class name of the provider
-          outputName: 'default_service_provider.dart' # file name of the provider.
-(Can also contain /)
           includePackageDependencies: false # True if services from dependencies should be added to your service provider (v1.1.0+)
 ```